richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 ### References

- * [1] [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `function names have initial capital letters and no dots`
+ * [1] Google's R Style Guide: `function names have initial capital letters and no dots`
  * [2] Wickham, Hadley.
 Advanced R. CRC Press, 2014.
 Chapter 5.1.2: `Variables and function names should be lowercase.
 Use an underscore to seperate words within a name.
 Generally, variable names should be nouns and function names should be verbs.
 Strive for names that are concise and meaningful`
  * [3] 'R Style.
-An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, [PDF](https://cran.r-project.org/web/packages/rockchalk/vignettes/Rstyle.pdf), `4.2 (.65 SEA) Use periods to indicate classes, otherwise don't use periods in function names.
+An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, `4.2 (.65 SEA) Use periods to indicate classes, otherwise don't use periods in function names.
 Instead, use camel case to name functions`

-## I.5: Prefer the first word of a function being a verb
+## I.6: Prefer the first word of a function being a verb

 ```
 MeasureSpeed  # [1] Good